 Founding Month: pay what you want (suggested $29.99) · then Standard $39 · Studio $149

 The hero of PathForge is the moment a failed route explains itself: click a stuck agent and read why — required clearance, the changed blocker, the unsynced map state.
-That "why no path?" panel now has a dedicated playground with editable route data, shareable cases, route JSON, the current Godot development clip, and benchmark data.
+That "why no path?" panel now has a dedicated playground with editable route data, shareable cases, route JSON, validation artifacts, and benchmark data.

 Diagnostics playground